Hammy25/Coronavirus-Dashboard/README.md

 ## Introduction

-Last week I set out to create a visual dashboard of Coronavirus statistics.
-I wanted to create a simple dashboard where a user can view statistics about every country in relation to the current on going coronavirus pandemic.
-This repository contains code used to generate the dashboard.
+Using D3.js I was able to create a dashboard to visual data in relation the the covid-19 pandemic.

-Having recently learned d3.js, I put my newly acquired skills to the test.

-The dashboard consists of four (4) displays:
+The dashboard consists of the follwing displays/sections:

 1. Bar graph – Displays various statistics against time.
 These various statisticcs are: new cases(cases per day), new deaths(deaths per day), new tests(tests per day), total cases(cumulative cases), total tests(cumulative tests) and total deaths(cumulative deaths).